If you decided to start a bullet journal you might also look for tracker ideas that you could add to your pages.

 (you could literally get lost here with all the possibilities available! 😀 )

-To make browsing this article easier, I’ve organized these trackers into groups so you can jump straight to the section that interests you the most.
+To make browsing this article easier, I’ve organized this list of things to track into groups so you can jump straight to the section which interests you the most.

 Ready to see this ultimate list of tracker ideas?

 Happy tracking! 😉

 Business courses I’ve attended